 I gather some original facts or numbers about the famous French bike race, the one, the unique: The Tour de France!

-1 – Created by a Newspaper
+- Le Tour de France, created by a Newspaper

-2 – Few finishers for the first edition
+- Few finishers for the first edition

-3 – By train you travel faster
+- By train, you travel faster

-4 – Creation of the Yellow jersey
+- Creation of the Yellow Jersey of the Tour de France

 The other jerseys were created later on, for the 50th anniversary of the Tour the green jersey was invented to honor the best sprinter.
-In 1970, was created the white jersey to promote the best under 25 (in the general ranking).
+In 1970 was created the white jersey to promote the best under 25 (in the general ranking).
 The last one, the red polka dot jersey was created in 1975 for the best climber.

-5 – Get some rest at the beach
+- Get some rest at the beach

-In 1962, the cyclists of the Tour de France took a break in the bay of Saint-Maxime (Côte d’Azur).
+In 1962, the cyclists of the Tour de France took a break in the bay of Saint-Maxime (côte d’Azur).
 This event explained why the organizers try from now on to avoid the Côte d’Azur for the race.

-7 – THE party number!
+- THE party number!

 The Tour de France goes often to the ski resort of the Alpes d’Huez.
-The participants have to climb it to the top and we count 21 turns.
+The participants have to climb it to the top, and we count 21 turns.
 The 7th turn belongs to the Dutch people.
-When the Tour de France goes through Huez, since 40 years, they came there one week before to camp and party all day long, drinking liters of beer.
+When the Tour de France goes through Huez, for 40 years, they came there one week before to camp and party all day long, drinking liters of beer.